Please note that the printed version of this page will include opening times and other useful information for each property/event.

 Directions: Sign posted from the main Helston, Penzance Road at Ashton.
 Grid refernce: S.W.597 291.

-National Trust, Godolphin Cross, Helston, Cornwall, TR13 9RE
+National Trust Godolphin, Godolphin Cross, Helston, Cornwall, TR13 9RE

-Don't miss the chance to visit Godolphin's historic garden for free on Heritage Open Days.
-Wander around the 16th century garden, one of the most important historic gardens in Europe, or relax in the orchard for a family picnic.
+Don't miss the chance to visit Godolphin's beautiful and historic garden for free on Heritage Open Day.
+Wander around the ancient garden, one of the most important historic gardens in Europe, or relax in the orchard for a family picnic.
 Why not give your feet a treat and sample our permanent barefoot trail?
-Or stretch your legs with a walk up Godolphin hill, where the view stretches from coast to coast.
+Or stretch your legs with a walk up Godolphin Hill, where the view stretches from coast to coast.
 The family trail leads you around Godolphin's gardens with a treasure map, find each cross and collect all the stamps.
 The permanent barefoot trail provides fun for all ages.

 Additional Information: Please note the gardens and King's Room will be open on this day.
 Unfortunately there will be no access to the house.

 Enjoy free entry to this tranquil, wooded garden.
 Explore exotic plants, a walled kitchen garden built to the dimensions of Noah's Ark and beautiful sea views from the Terrace.
+Free guided tour.
 Family trails available.

 Access Information: Garden is half a mile long and on a steady incline.
 Main drive is tarmac, other paths are gravel.